Apollo

 Standley Chasm Campground, West MacDonnell Ranges

-The indigenous-led Iwupataka Land Trust operates this superb private flora and fauna reserve, which showcases the spectacular Standley Chasm.
-Aim to hike the rocky ravine around midday to see the wall’s glow in warm lipstick-red hues.
-The on-site campsite is a great place to retire for the night.
+The Indigenous-led reserve, owned by the Iwupataka Land Trust and operated by the local Arrernte community, showcases the spectacular Standley Chasm.
+Aim to hike the rocky ravine around midday to see the walls glow in warm lipstick-red hues.
+The on-site campsite is a great place to turn in for the night.

-Amenities: toilets, showers, powered sites, bbq, camp kitchen, laundry
+Amenities: restrooms, showers, electric hookup sites, BBQ, camp kitchen, laundry

 Temple Bar, Alice Springs

-About 25 km outside Alice Springs, this easy-going caravan park straddles dramatic ochre-tinged cliffs.
-Leafy gums provide plenty of midday shade, and the amicable owners will make you feel right at home.
-Despite the imperfect shower curtains, it’s our top pick in the Alice Springs area.
+On the outskirts of Alice Springs, this laid-back RV park straddles dramatic ochre-tinged cliffs.
+Leafy eucalyptus trees provide plenty of midday shade, and the friendly owners will make you feel right at home.
+Despite the less-than-perfect shower curtains, it’s our top pick in the Alice Springs area.

 Price: from $25 per site per night

-Main amenities: toilets, showers, potable water, powered sites, bins, laundry, dump point
+Main amenities: restrooms, showers, potable water, electric hookup sites, trash bins, laundry, dump station

 Trephina Gorge Campground, East MacDonnell Ranges

-Over in the seldom-explored East MacDonnell Ranges, this gorgeous campsite sits directly next to the area’s most breathtaking attraction.
-An enticing network of scenic trails winds through the rugged gorge, which resides just 10 minute's walk from this charming bush camp.
+Over in the seldom-explored East MacDonnell Ranges, this gorgeous campground sits directly next to the area’s most breathtaking attraction.
+An enticing network of scenic trails winds through the rugged gorge, which is just a 10-minute walk from this charming bush camp.
+Campsites must be booked and paid for online before you go (you can’t pay at the site).

 Woodlands Redbank Gorge Campground, West MacDonnell Ranges

-Woodlands, is a charming little bush camp near the trailhead for the maroon-hued Redbank Gorge.
-While you won’t get much in the way of facilities, this remote spot boasts rugged outback scenery and gives you easy access to one of the West Mac’s best-hidden gems.
+Woodland is a charming little bush camp near the trailhead for the maroon-hued Redbank Gorge.
+While amenities are limited, this remote spot boasts rugged outback scenery and gives you easy access to one of the West Macs’ best-hidden gems.

 Campervan Rental Near Uluru